-In 2017, the company held 1 shareholders' meeting which was the 2017 annual general meeting of shareholders on 30 March 2017 at the Park Village Rama II between 14:00-16:00.
+In 2018, the company held 1 shareholders' meeting which was the 2018 annual general meeting of shareholders on 28 March 2018 between 14:00-16:00.

 For the meeting registration, the company opened for shareholders' registration at least 2 hours before the meeting start, and until the end of the meeting, which was adequate and appropriate for the number of shareholders of the company.
 The shareholders who arrived during an ongoing agenda, can attend the meeting and vote on that particular agenda onward.
 The company organized adequate staff and computer system to ensure quick registration, and provided the shareholders with the voting cards for each agenda, and also arranged a suitable reception for the attending shareholders.
-For the shareholders that could not attend the meeting, the company encouraged the voting rights of the shareholders who cannot attend the meeting by appointing the proxies to take place or proposing the Independent Directors as other choices of proxies who are Mr. Vinai Vittavasgarnvej (Chairman of the Board of Directors) and

-Associate Professor Dr. Jade Donavanik (Independent Director and Audit Committee).
-In the 2017 annual general meeting of shareholders, there were shareholders appointing the two Independent Directors as their proxies as follows:
+For the shareholders that could not attend the meeting, the company encouraged the voting rights of the shareholders who cannot attend the meeting by appointing the proxies to take place or proposing the Independent Directors as other choices of proxies who are Mr. Komin Linphrachaya (Independent Director and Chairman of Audit Committee) and Mrs. Werawan Boonkwan (Independent Director and Audit Committee).
+In the 2018 annual general meeting of shareholders, there were shareholders appointing the two Independent Directors as their proxies as follows:

-- 5 Shareholders appointed Mr. Vinai Vittavasgarnvej as his/her proxies. - 3 Shareholders appointed Associate Professor Dr. Jade Donavanik as his/her proxies.
+- 224 Shareholders appointed Mr. Komin Linphrachaya as his/her proxies. - There were no shareholders appointed Mrs. Werawan Boonkwan as his/her proxies.